gramineproject/gramine/Documentation/devel/coding-style.rst

 =======================

-This document describes coding conventions and formatting styles we use in Graphene.
+This document describes coding conventions and formatting styles we use in Gramine.
 All newly commited code must conform to them to pass a |~| review.

 Automatic reformatting
 ----------------------